This is a how-to article for equalizing bass guitar. In this article, you are going to learn how to EQ bass guitar in mixing for better output.

 1. Its All About Harmonics

-As its the very important instruments for creating harmonics in your songs, you need to boost the harmonics for the better experience.
+As its a very important instrument for creating harmonics in your songs, you need to boost the harmonics for a better experience.

 So how do you do that?